kamilmarwat/free-vpn/README.md

 3. Add the connection to Outline Manager and create access keys for your devices.
 4. Download the [Outline Client](https://getoutline.org/get-started/#step-3) on your devices and connect using the access keys.

+**Note:** If you find that your server's IP address is being blocked, you can get a new server with a new IP address and `apiUrl` by running `terraform destroy` followed by `terraform apply`.
+Be aware that this will completely recreate your server.

 ## Security Considerations

 For better security, it's highly recommended to restrict SSH access to your IP address.
 You can run the `update-ip.sh` script to do this automatically.